Asaph24/janken/README.md

 # Janken

-Created a rock-paper-scissors using javascript as an exercise.
+Created a rock-paper-scissors using javascript as an exercise  for the Odin Project.